 Martha McWhirter and her followers were not proselytizers.11 They just wanted to live in their own fashion, without interference.
 Because they didn’t actively recruit new members, the Sanctificationists peaked at fifty followers in 1880.12

 The Move to Washington, D.C.

 In 1898, the women began to divest their Texas holdings to finance a move to Washington, D.C.
-The Sanctificationists were attracted to the city due to its cultural opportunities and its beauty.13 The group numbered twenty women still committed to the Commonwealth.
+The Sanctified Sisters were attracted to the city due to its cultural opportunities and its beauty.13 The group numbered twenty women still committed to the Commonwealth.

 Once in Washington, they bought a large house at 1437 Kenesaw Avenue N.W., in Mount Pleasant.14 They turned it into a boarding house15 and a small farm.16 Members engaged in the cultural activities that Washington had to offer, attending concerts at the White House, observing sessions of Congress, and visiting the Library of Congress.
 They hosted lecturers at the Kenesaw house supporting political causes such as woman’s suffrage and socialism.17

 On October 3,1903, the women formalized their community’s ideals into a Constitution with by-laws.
 They declared themselves “The Woman’s Commonwealth.”
 They had never liked the name “Sanctified Sisters,” which had been applied to them by outsiders.
 Among themselves, they had referred to their group as “the church,” and referred to each other as “sister.”